General framework of the training offer

 - Researcher (after a PhD)

-- Students coming from a country not using the CEF/Campus France procedure fill the application form below
+- Students coming from a country not using the CEF/Campus France procedure follow the non CEF-procedure.

-- Students coming from a country using the CEF/Campus France procedure must fill the application form below AND enroll with Campus France procedure.
+- Students coming from a country using the CEF/Campus France procedure must enroll with Campus France procedure.

 This work is carried out with the support of the West Atlantic Marine Energy Community (WEAMEC).